theirix/parray_gin/README.md

 Use this method if you have a precompiled extension and do not want to install this with help of PGXS.
 Or maybe you just do not have GNU make on a production server.
+Or if you use Windows (use MSVC 2008 for Postgres 9.1 and MSVC 2010 for Postgres 9.2).

 Copy library to the PostgreSQL library directory: